LICE infestation have them? treatment success? prevent the COMB

 Disinfect

-Clean combs, grooming material and hair accessories, soak them eventually for 30 sec. in water of 60°C. Special disinfectant to kill the lice Speare Ret al 2000, 2003 is not necessary.
+Clean combs, grooming material and hair accessories, soak them eventually for 30 sec. in water of 60°C. Special disinfectant to kill the lice () is not necessary.

 They figured this out for healthy lice, under lab conditions.
-Lice that dropped from the hair are almost all weak, old lice, with little change to survive Speare Ret al 2003.
+Lice that dropped from the hair are almost all weak, old lice, with little change to survive ().
 So there is no need to disinfect the car, the furniture, carpets… .
-One more time extra vacuuming should do it.
-An insecticidal treatment of the house and furniture is not necessary.
+One more time vacuuming should do it.
+An insecticidal treatment of the house and furniture is not necessary (.....)

-Fallen out hairs could have nits, that still could hatch after 6 days.
+Fallen out hairs could have nits, who still could hatch after 6 days.
 But the change that just at this moment a head passes by is probably not big.

 Lice capes, lice bags

-There is a lot of advertisement about using lice capes/bags.
-A plain big plastic bag, which you can tie up and hang it with the handles on the coat rack, to put in the coat and cap, is fine too.
+There is a lot of advertisement about using a lice cape/bag.
+Lice capes/bags are for sale everywhere.
+A big plastic bag, to put in the coat, cap, which you can tie up and hang it with the handles on the coat rack is fine too.

 lice infestation have them? treatment success? prevent THE COMB